It’s somewhat ironic that the only thing more famous than an unbeaten run is the game which ends it.

 The Irishman spent seven seasons at the Stadium of Light, including sticking with the club when they were relegated to the Championship in 2017.
 However, with Sunderland suffering a second consecutive relegation, O’Shea left the club to join Reading in 2018 before retiring on April 30, 2019 — his 38th birthday — bringing the curtain down on a career which yielded 684 club appearances, 118 international caps and five Premier League titles.

-O’Shea is now a first-team coach with Reading.
+O’Shea is now in a coaching role with Ireland’s U21 side.

 Current club: Retired